Outlook shared inbox: Everything you need to know

 If an email will take two minutes or less to respond to, do it immediately.
 This quick-fire approach prevents small tasks from snowballing into a massive, stress-inducing to-do list.
 Remember, a small victory is still a victory!

-Emails aren't great for an instant, back-and-forth communication.
+Emails aren't great for instant, back-and-forth communication.
 Instead, use tools like Slack or Microsoft Teams for quick chats.
 This keeps your inbox less cluttered and your communication more efficient.
 Let's keep emails for important stuff, not for 'Have you seen that new crime series?' messages.

 There you have it: six actionable strategies to combat email overload.
 With these tips in your toolkit, you're ready to take control of your inbox and reclaim your workday.
 Happy emailing!